Future Proof Your Marketing Operations: Save your spot here.

 • Tag a friend that you want to share [your product] with!

-These are often fairly simple and straightforward.
-You should make these CTA buttons stand out to make the purchase process as simple as possible.
+These CTAs are often fairly simple and straightforward.
+Ensure the CTA buttons stand out to make the purchase process as simple as possible.
 It also often makes sense to tailor them to your brand.
-“Sign up” or “subscribe now” work best for services and “add to cart” is better for product purchase.
-Variations like “become a member” or “add to bag” are also unique.
-Other options include:
+A CTA like “Sign up” or “Subscribe now” work best for services, and “Add to cart” is better for product purchase.
+Variations like “Become a member” or “Add to bag” are also unique.
+Here are some other options:

 • “Purchase now”